 Dr. Jill Pederson, assistant professor of art history, published “Giovanni Antonio Boltraffio’s Portrait of Girolamo Casio and the Poetics of Male Beauty in Renaissance Milan” in the volume Renaissance Love: Eros, Passion, and Friendship in Italian Art around 1500.
 This capped two years of essay-...

 Other research interests include art theory and criticism, Italian humanism, Renaissance historiography, early modern court culture, and gender studies.
 Dr. Pederson is currently engaged in a second research project on constructions of gender in the portraiture of Leonardo’s followers, known as the Leonardeschi.
+An additional research project examines the artistic followers of Leonardo da Vinci within the context of cultural exchange and explores the proliferation of the Leonardesque pictorial mode across transcultural geographies.

 Dr. Pederson received her Ph.D. from Johns Hopkins University (2008).
 Before joining the faculty at Arcadia University, she taught at Johns Hopkins (2003–2004), Colorado College (2003, 2006–2007), and Catholic University (2010–2011).
 She was also a Postdoctoral Research Associate at the Center for Advanced Study in the Visual Arts, National Gallery of Art, Washington, DC (2007–2010).
 She is the recipient of a Fulbright Fellowship, Kress Foundation Fellowship, Renaissance Society of America Research Grant, Ahmanson Research Fellowship at the Center for Medieval and Renaissance Studies (UCLA), and a Franklin Research Grant from the American Philosophical Society.